waveygang/wfmash/README.md

 Various settings affect the behavior of the pairwise alignment, but in general the alignment parameters are adjusted based on expected divergence between the mapped subsequences.
 Specifying `-m, --approx-map` lets us stop before alignment and obtain the approximate mappings (akin to `minimap2` without `-c`).

+As a convenience, the reference index for MashMap can be saved via `--index-save-file=[FILENAME]` and then used again via `--index-load-file=[FILENAME]`.
+If `[FILENAME]` has the `.tsv` suffix, the file will be saved as raw text, and otherwise will be saved as a binary file.

 ### all-to-all mapping

 Together, these settings allow us to precisely define an alignment space to consider.